8-Week Marathon Training Plan and Tips

 Base Runs

 A base run is an easy run that you do at a relaxed, conversational pace.
+If you’re training by heart rate, base runs are Zone 2 training.
 Base runs are the runs you’ll do most often in your training program.
 These runs fall on Tuesdays and Thursdays on the training plan.
 Aim for a 4 or 5 effort level out of 10 (with 10 being your hardest effort) for your base run days.

 Rest Days